 Through a focus on the life of Dalton Trumbo (1905-1976), this film examines the effects on individuals and families of a congressional pursuit of Hollywood Communists after World War II. ...

-Joe, a young American soldier, is hit by a mortar shell on the last day of World War I. He lies in a hospital bed in a fate worse than death --- a quadruple amputee who has lost his arms, ...
+The story of a young American soldier hit by an artillery shell on the last day of the First World War.
+The film takes place in the mind of a quadruple amputee who has also lost his eyes, ...
 See full summary »

 Through a focus on the life of Dalton Trumbo (1905-1976), this film examines the effects on individuals and families of a congressional pursuit of Hollywood Communists after World War II.
 Trumbo was one of several writers, directors, and actors who invoked the First Amendment in refusing to answer questions under oath.
 They were blacklisted and imprisoned.
 We follow Trumbo to prison, to exile in Mexico with his family, to poverty, to the public shunning of his children, to his writing under others' names, and to an eventual but incomplete vindication.
 Actors read his letters; his children and friends remember and comment.
 Archive photos, newsreels and interviews add texture.
 Written by

 2 of 3 people found this review helpful.

 Was this review helpful to you?